lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verse 8.** (*third clause* ).
 God's love to the righteous.

-1\.He made them righteous.
+1\.
+He made them righteous.

-2\.They are like him.
+2\.
+They are like him.

-3\.They love him.
+3\.
+They love him.

-4\.Their purposes are one with his own.
+4\.
+Their purposes are one with his own.

 **Verse 9.** Observe the provision made in the Jewish law for the stranger.
 The way in which strangers were received by God.
 The truth that his chosen are strangers in the world.
 His design to gather in strangers in the latter days.